 - 1/2 cup soy sauce

 - 2 tablespoons sesame oil

 - 3 tablespoons cornstarch

 - Season beef with salt and pepper.
 Put olive oil in the cooking pot and select browning.
 When oil begins to sizzle, brown meat in batches until all meat is browned - do not crowd.
 Transfer meat to a plate when browned.

 - When all meat is browned select Saute and add chopped onion to the pot.
 Saute for 1 to 2 minutes until onion starts to soften.
 Add garlic and saute for 1 minute more.

-- Add beef broth, soy sauce, brown sugar and sesame oil to the pot.
+- Add beef broth, soy sauce, brown sugar, sesame oil, and red pepper flakes to the pot.
 Stir until sugar is dissolved.

 - Add browned beef and any accumulated juices.
 Select High Pressure.
 Set timer for 12 minutes.
 (About 5 minutes to reach pressure.)

 - Place broccoli in microwave-safe bowl with 1/4 cup water.
 Microwave 3 – 4 minutes until broccoli is tender.

 - When beep sounds turn pressure cooker off and use quick pressure release.
 When valve drops carefully remove the lid.